Introduction

 2. Annotate Mode

-Collect notes across components, then send one batch.
+Collect notes across components, then send one structured task.

 Perfect for design reviews or complex refactoring.
 Enter Annotate mode to click multiple elements, leave specific instructions for each, and define an overall goal.
-Inspecto bundles all these notes and their respective contexts into a single, comprehensive prompt for your AI.
+Inspecto bundles all these notes and their respective contexts into one durable task for your IDE assistant or MCP agent.

 Quick Annotation Workflow